xtdb/xtdb/docs/query.md

 ### Indexes

 The main complication in Crux is [bitemporality](bitemp.md).
-This should be provided as a context to the query by the user, and the `as-of` view should be automatically resolved for both business and transaction time for the user.
+The as-of view should be resolved for both business and transaction time, both defaulting to now, without the user having to deal with these temporal aspects in the query or schema.
 This is one of Crux main differentiating features.

 One option is to store indexes similar to how it's done in this